alextim/astro-lib/README.md

 });
 ```

-Now, [build your site for production](https://docs.astro.build/en/reference/cli-reference/#astro-build) via the `astro build` command.
+Now, [build your site for production](https://docs.astro.build/en/reference/cli-reference/#astro-build) via the `astro build --experimental-integrations` command.
 You should find your _robots.txt_ under `dist/robots.txt`!

 The _robots.txt_'s content will be